COURSES - Where is the list of available courses for the upcoming semester?

 The Department of Psychology implements a uniform policy on classroom behavior and grading.
 You may access its PDF form by clicking here.

-THESIS - I want to sign up for Senior Thesis.
+THESIS - I want to do my own independent research project.
 How do I go about doing that?

 TUTORS - Is there a place where I can get help for a course or where I can help other students with their coursework?